OCFL/extensions/README.md

    1. At least two OCFL Editors have "[Approved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/approving-a-pull-request-with-required-reviews)" the pull-request
    1. At least one other community member has "[Approved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/approving-a-pull-request-with-required-reviews)" the pull-request
    1. The approvers represent three distinct organizations

-_Note_: The four-digit number in the _Registered Name_ of an extension will be determined at the time of merge based on the next sequentially available number.
+1. After the pull-request has been merged with `NNNN` as a placeholder for the extension number in the _Registered Name_, an OCFL Editor will determine the extension number based on the next sequentially available number.
+They will create an additional administrative pull-request to change `NNNN` to the appropriate number in the extension file name and the extension document itself, as well as adding an entry to the index page entry (`docs/index.md`).